Talk about this article...

 Such stalemates are the legacy of intrastate relationships and why, for instance, the states divided this river basin into two parts (upper and lower) during the final negotiations for the Colorado River Compact in 1922, and also the litigation in the US Supreme Court case from 1952 to the Decree of 1964, and known as Arizona vs California.
 Both of these actions were just unhelpful to everyone, except the five tribes of the lower Colorado River (See: Decree of AZ v CA).

 At present, the states conveniently claim lack of leadership from the federal government.
-Though this claim is partialy true, most of the angst shoud be directed is to the states and their inability to provide robust leadership and for the last 100-years and will persist into the future.
+Though this claim is partialy true, most of the angst should be directed is to the states and their inability to provide robust leadership and for the last 100-years and will assuredly persist into the future (See: 2022 comment letter of the 7 states).
 When the reservoirs go empty, and they will, their efficiency programs, their demand management schemes, and their shining new diversion projects, was money directed to bad choices at the worst possible time.

 In the Upper Basin, Reclamation will:

 WHAT SHOUD BE DONE

 Interview: Kai Rysssdal for The Markeplace - Colorado River Conservation Deal Negotiations.
 "Shapiro thinks the basin states could use a mediator.
 And maybe some group therapy to help them focus on the common threats they all face: looming water and hydroelectricity shortages that would affect millions of people."###